torrentkino/torrentkino/README.md

   * `-b` *port*:
 	Announce this port together with your hostname.
 (Default: "8080")

-  * `-d` *domain*:
-	Instead of using the default TLD *.p2p*, you may chose a differrent TLD like *.darknet*, *.cloud* or *.files*.
-This setting primarely affects the NSS module, because it needs to know for what TLD it shall be responsible.

   * `-n` *node id string*:
 	By default a random node id gets computed on every startup.
 For testing